 Does using the lacktheist position change things?

-I suppose using the modern and debatably erroneous definition of atheism you could argue that we are born atheist, but the truth is we are not born with any knowledge (unless we can call base instincts knowledge) or beliefs, and these form as or cognitive functions develop and we are given information.
+I suppose using the modern and debatably illogical definition of atheism you could argue that we are born atheist, but the truth is we are not born with any knowledge (unless we can call base instincts knowledge) or beliefs, and these form as or cognitive functions develop and we are given information.

 The fact is though, whatever beliefs the child’s parents have, the child will hold for some time.